 Step 4.
 This step comprises the actual pulse pattern controller.
 The MP3C control problem can be formulated as an optimization problem with a quadratic objective function and linear constraints, a so called quadratic program (QP).
-The objective function penalizes both the uncorrected flux error (the controlled variable) and the changes of the switching instants
+The terminal equality constraint is relaxed, by replacing it by a large penalty on any uncompensated flux error.
+Doing so avoids numerical difficulties [12].
+The objective function penalizes both the uncorrected flux error (the controlled variable) and the changes of the switching instants (the manipulated variable)1, using the weight q, which is very small.
+Constraints on the switching instants ensure that the correct sequence of switching transitions is kept and that transitions are not moved into the past.
+Specifically, the QP is formulated as

-Fig. 7: Actual stator flux vector ψ_s , rotor flux vector ψ_r , reference flux vector ψ_s^ and stator flux error $\psi{s,err}$ in the stationary coordinates
+Fig. 8: Actual stator flux vector ψ_s , rotor flux vector ψ_r , reference flux vector ψ_s^ and stator flux error $\psi{s,err}$ in the stationary coordinates